Call-for-Code/Call-for-Code-Challenge-EY/README.md

 Items to keep in mind:
 - Challenge is open to EY employees only
 - The maximum team size is 5
-- Participants must be registered by October 20, 2021
+- Participants must be registered by October 25, 2021
 - No team mergers are allowed
 - No sharing of notebooks and models privately between teams unless you make the content available to all
-- At some point during the contest, an IBM tool such as Watson Studio or AutoAI should be used during the model development, training, etc.

 Make the most of your participation:
 1. Attend enablement sessions or watch the replays